Microservices

 To tackle this monolith, we initially began exploring how the codebase was built.
 It had a high level of complexity with too many features baked into the all-in-one code, as well as thousands of unit tests.
 Without consistent APIs, many nonstandard integrations, or one-offs, had been deployed.

 Tight coupling of integrations existed at every level, including on modules and datastores, without boundaries.
 For functional test cases, quality took a big hit.
+Lot of gaps were present and band-aid fixes often led to further quality issues.

 Read more